Impatiens balsamina

 Impatiens balsamina, commonly known as balsam, garden balsam, rose balsam, touch-me-not or spotted snapweed, is a species of plant native to India and Myanmar.

-It is an annual plant growing to 20–75 cm tall, with a thick, but soft stem.
-The leaves are spirally-arranged, 2.5–9 cm long and 1–2.5 cm broad, with a deeply toothed margin.
+It is an annual plant growing to tall, with a thick, but soft stem.
+The leaves are spirally-arranged, long and 1–2.5 cm broad, with a deeply toothed margin.
 The flowers are pink, red, mauve, purple, lilac, or white, and 2.5–5 cm diameter; they are pollinated by bees and other insects, and also by nectar-feeding birds.
 The ripe seed capsules undergo explosive dehiscence.

 Human use

 Different parts of the plant are used as traditional remedies for disease and skin afflictions.
 Juice from the leaves is used to treat warts and snakebite, and the flower is applied to burns.
 This species has been used as indigenous traditional medicine in Asia for rheumatism, fractures, and other ailments.
 In Korean folk medicine, this impatiens species is used as a medicine called bongseonhwa dae (봉선화대) for the treatment of constipation and gastritis.
 Chinese people used the plant to treat those bitten by snakes or who ingested poisonous fish.
 Juice from the stalk, pulverised dried stalks, and pastes from the flowers were also used to treat a variety of ailments.
 Vietnamese wash their hair with an extract of the plant to stimulate hair growth.
 One in vitro study found extracts of this impatiens species, especially of the seed pod, to be active against antibiotic-resistant strains of Helicobacter pylori.
 It is also an inhibitor of 5α-reductases, enzymes that converts testosterone to dihydrotestosterone (active form of testosterone), thus reducing action of testosterone in our body.

 In Nepal, the balsam leaves are crushed to dye fingernails on the day of Shrawan Sakranti (Shrawan 1).
 The day is also observed as Luto Faalne Deen (Go Away-Itch Day).
 Similarly, in China and Korea, the flowers are crushed and mixed with alum to produce an orange dye that can be used to dye fingernails.
 Unlike common nail varnish, the dye is semi-permanent, requiring dyed nails to grow off over time in order to remove any traces of color.